Puris are tasty, but not really healthy as foods go. To add a touch of healthiness to the deep-fried Indian flatbreads, make these beetroot puris.

 Puris or pooris always taste yummy!
 Give someone a choice between bread and puris, and most Indians will any-day pick puris.
-What are puris you ask?
+What are puris?
 Puris are deep-fried Indian bread that are made using whole wheat flour without any leavening agent such as baking powder or yeast.
-Puris can be eaten for breakfast, or as a snack or meal.
+Puris can be eaten for breakfast, or as a snack or as the bread component of any meal.
 They’re most popularly eaten with batata bhaji which is a vegetable dish featuring potatoes or chole masala or chana masala which is a spicy curry type dish made with chickpeas.
 Puris are also eaten with the popular sweet dish made from hung curd that’s called shrikhand.

 What do you put in beetroot puris?